New study will test three drugs for emergency seizure treatment in epilepsy patients

-Researchers at The University of Texas Health Science Center at San Antonio and University Health System will soon begin a study to test three commonly used medications for patients who remain in status epilepticus, or SE, despite initial treatment.
+Researchers at The University of Texas Health Science Center at San Antonio and University Health will soon begin a study to test three commonly used medications for patients who remain in status epilepticus, or SE, despite initial treatment.

 Status epilepticus is an epileptic seizure lasting more than five minutes, or multiple seizures within a five-minute period without the patient returning to consciousness.